-Not be able to control certain things, situations or protect her 24/7.
+Not be able to control certain things, situations, or protect her 24/7.

 Learn to understand the involvement of hormones and attitudes.
-Gosh, this is been a challenge so far, I pray every day that I learn quickly how to handle my emotions and guide my daughter the right way.
+Gosh, this has been a challenge so far, I pray every day that I learn quickly how to handle my emotions and guide my daughter the right way.

-What are some challenges you have had to face so far in motherhood?
+What are some challenges you have had to face so far in Motherhood?